Rotator

 Navigate to Services::Ad Rotator.

 The default portal by default looks for a Rotator with a URN of default to display the Rotatees.
 Create a new Rotator.
-The Name field is arrbitrary.
+The Name field is arbitrary.
 Since the default portal looks for the URN of default set the URN field to default.
 Click Create.

 Repeat creating a Rotatee for each advertisement.
 In this example each advertisement is an image of fruit, and clicking on the advertisement image will link to wikipedia, but this could be the products homepage.